aws-samples/aws-cloudwan-workshop-code/terraform/README.md

 ### Lab 2 - Federate with AWS Transit Gateway

 1. If you want to follow the lab guide:
-  * Check point 2 above to uncomment the corresponding lines and do `terraform apply` to build the initial environment.
+  * Check point 2 in [Lab 1](#lab-1---build-a-global-segmented-network-with-central-egress) to uncomment the corresponding lines and do `terraform apply` to build the initial environment.
   * Follow [Step 6](https://catalog.workshops.aws/cloudwan/en-US/3-labs/lab1/step-6) in the workshop guide to configure the VPN connection.
 2. If you want to build the end architecture after finishing the steps, uncomment the following lines and do `terraform apply`:
-  * In `cloudwan_policy.tf` uncomment lines 40-47, 66-71, and 149-161.
+  * In `cloudwan_policy.tf` uncomment lines 40-47, 59-71, and 73-161.
-  * In `main.tf` uncomment lines 472-512 and 594-634.
+  * In `main.tf` uncomment lines 33-39, 44-50, 200-206, 211-217, 355-388, 472-512 and 594-634.

+Use `terraform destroy` to clean-up the test environment and avoid undesired charges.

+### Lab 3 - Additional inspection scenarios

+1. If you want to follow the lab guide, check point 2 in [Lab 2](#lab-2---federate-with-aws-transit-gateway) to uncomment the corresponding lines and do `terraform apply` to build the initial environment.
+2. If you want to build the end architecture after finishing the steps, check [lab3.md](./lab3.md) to understand what to change from the provided code.

 Use `terraform destroy` to clean-up the test environment and avoid undesired charges.